 A mom’s love for her children has no age restraints.
 And parents of all ages desire above all to shield their children from concerns, which sometimes may mean concealing their own worries.
 Moreover, when their loved ones live at a distance, it can be difficult to really know without a doubt just how healthy older parents are.

 One of the leading challenges of aging is a decline in meeting one’s nutritional requirements.
-If you believe that your aging loved ones might not be getting the nutrients they need to stay healthy and well, this quick evaluation can help identify potential red flags for malnutrition in seniors:
+If you believe that your aging loved ones might not be getting the nutrients they need to stay healthy and well, this quick evaluation can assist in identifying potential red flags and help with avoiding malnutrition in seniors:

 - Has the older person talked about a loss of appetite, problems with digesting food, or chewing or swallowing difficulties?
 Has there been a reduction in food consumption over the past few months as a result?